 - Persuade and justify – Individuals may convince themselves that no conflict exists.
 They will seek out others who believe the same as them, convince others that new information is wrong, or condemn those who hold an alternative perspective.
-They do everything they can to eliminate an alternative than would negate their reality.
-For example, to consider that a government or the media may not be acting in your best interests and could be lying to creates great cognitive dissonance in some members of society.
+They do everything they can to eliminate an alternative that would negate their reality.
+For example, to consider that a government or the media may not be acting in your best interests and could be lying to you creates great cognitive dissonance in some members of society.
 It is far easier to band together and label anyone who thinks so as crazy, a conspiracy or domestic terrorist rather than consider it on merit as a possibility.

 - Reconciling the beliefs – Beliefs can be reconciled by adding new beliefs, changing existing beliefs or changing existing behaviour to align with another belief.
 For example:

 - Adding new beliefs – You may be able to allow two conflicting beliefs to co-exist.
-You might find a way to work that pays good money and takes you away from your family so you can save and get settled financially, AND focus on scheduling high quality time and activities with your family AND committing to reduce your workload after a certain time or certain amount of savings.
+You might find a way to work that pays good money and takes you away from your family so you can save and get settled financially, AND focus on scheduling high-quality time and activities with your family AND committing to reduce your workload after a certain time or certain amount of savings.

-- Changing beliefs – An individual may consider a range of new information and decide that the media is not always honest after all, the government does not always know what is best for them and that masks feel really bad and stop them breathing and might not be that good after all.
+- Changing beliefs – An individual may consider a range of new information and decide that the media is not always honest after all, the government does not always know what is best for them and that masks feel bad and stop them from breathing and might not be that good after all.
 In addition, some of their behaviours might have to change accordingly.

-- New behaviours – A meat eater may decide to stop eating meat band forfeit that experience because of their love and care for animals.
+- New behaviours – A meat-eater may decide to stop eating meat band forfeit that experience because of their love and care for animals.
 A person who believes masks or vaccines are bad for their health may choose not to engage in these behaviours and suffer the consequences of societies condemnation for their choice.

-When confronted by cognitive dissonance in others, it is important to accept that you cannot change or control another person.
+When confronted by cognitive dissonance in others, or yourself, it is important to accept that you cannot change or control another person.
 If they are not ready, willing or open to seeing a different perspective there is nothing you can do to change that.
 You cannot convince or cajole someone into seeing a different way even if it has a mountain of evidence and truth to support it.
 This will only increase the dissonance and their feelings of anxiety, shame or guilt, which does not help anyone.